JanPoonthong/dotflies/python.md

 ## Function
 @Jan
-I always get have promble with calling the function after I think my braine think in different way, and it is wrong what should I learn to prevent this?
+I always get have problem with calling the function after I think my brain think in different way, and it is wrong what should I learn to prevent this?

 @strager